OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 ### [User accounts](#accounts-user)

 OpenIndiana supports multiple users to work on the same computer at the same time.
 While only one person can sit in front of the monitor and keyboard, many users can be remotely logged onto the machine and all work simultaneously on it.
 To use the system, a user requires an account, which are known as _user accounts_.

 A user account facilitates interactive access to the system and is primarily used for day-to-day tasks.
 Each user requiring access to the system should have a unique account specifically assigned to that user.
-System administrators can thereby monitor user activity and establish system diagnostics to optimise system performance.
+System administrators can thereby monitor user activity and establish system dignostics to optimise system performance.
 Moreover permission to perform various system activities can be separately assigned to each user on an individual basis.

 When the system is initially installed, usually only one user account is created.
 Additional accounts can be added later.